Aaron98990/ways-of-the-game/misconduct.md

 - "Leaving the field of play to celebrate a goal is not a cautionable offense but players should return as soon as possible."
 Law 12.3
 - Retrieving the ball or taking a restart ([This is okay.](https://www.youtube.com/live/b-HZviMbqxc?feature=shared&t=2674))

-A non-player entering the field is covered by Law 3.7/3.9 (for non-player, too may players on field).
+A non-player entering the field is covered by Law 3.7/3.9 (for non-player, too many players on field).

 A player re-entering the field is covered by Law 3.8 (only for players who need permission to re-enter after an injury or to fix equipment or leaving the field of play for an extended period of time or after leaving with the referee's permission).